ucsb-cs16/w19/_lectures/lect12.md

 * Hard copies were distributed in class.
 You can pick them up during labs on Wednesday, and Prof. K will bring the extra copies to the Thursday lecture.
 * You can turn in the homework to Prof. K **on Thursday before/after the lecture**.
 You can turn it in **on Friday by 4:45pm** by dropping it off in the CS16 homework box in HFH building (the copy/mail room next to the CS Advising office 2104, across from Prof. K’s office in 2107).
-* Submitting this homework is optional, although, since we will provide feedback to you before the weekend, it will help with studying for the exam and during the review session.
+* Submitting this homework is **optional**, although, since we will provide feedback to you before the weekend, it will help with studying for the exam and during the review session.
 Getting feedback on the correctness of your submission should be enough incentive to turn it in, so no additional points will be provided for its completion.

+**Update**: Based on students' requests we set up Gradescope to accept student submissions: you now have the option of uploading your submission yourself.